 “Volitions are caused.
 The efficient causes of volitions are the soul’s own dispositions; the occasional causes are the objects providentially presented to those dispositions.
 Even we may, in many cases, so know dispositions as efficiently to procure, and certainly to predict, given volitions, through the presentation of objective causes thereof.
 An infinite understanding may so completely know all dispositions and all their complex workings, as to foretell and produce volitions thus in every case, as we are able do in many cases.”

 Dabney believed we needn’t shy away from MK.
-Since CCFs are not purely contingent choices but rather caused choices, Dabney affirmed God’s foreknowledge of CCFs on the basis of the surety of their fruition.
+Since CCFs are not purely causally-contingent choices but rather caused choices, Dabney affirmed God’s foreknowledge of CCFs on the basis of the surety of their fruition.
 However, with respect to Dabney we cannot be sure, or so it would seem, that he believed that God knows all would-counterfactuals as a subset of God’s natural knowledge or his free knowledge.
 Consider, Dabney grounds God’s knowledge of such counterfactuals not in God’s self-knowledge either of possibilities or what he would do but in God’s infallible knowledge of dispositions and volitions of un-instantiated essences.
 That is no different than the MK of Molinism.
 Furthermore, Dabney draws an analogy of our knowledge of the predictability of the volitions of others (which certainly is not sourced from our self-knowledge) to God’s knowledge of CCFs, arguing from the lesser to the greater as a matter of degree, not kind.
 For Dabney God simply knows more than we do about the intricacies of the free moral agent in view.
 That’s how he can know CCFs.
 In both cases (for God and man) knowledge would be sourced from without, not within.